geosoft1/imgserver/README.md

 At every request the service find an image named after the current day.
 If not found return a standard 1px image otherwise return the proper special day image.

 To compile the program use this [tools](https://github.com/geosoft1/tools).
 See [here](https://github.com/geosoft1/tools/wiki) how to.
-Put it on server with [cloud tool](https://github.com/geosoft1/tools/wiki/Cloud-tool)
+Quick deploy on server with [cloud tool](https://github.com/geosoft1/tools/wiki/Cloud-tool).